 Many felons find it really hard to find jobs after getting off their sentence, let along jobs with decent salaries.
 Being ex-convicts limits their ability to get hired by employers, most of whom have strict policies in hiring felons.
-The most promising, as well as felon-friendly with decent wages and many prospects, is the CDL jobs for felons (CDL stands for Commercial Driver’s License).
+The most promising, as well as felon-friendly with decent wages and many prospects, is the CDL jobs (CDL stands for Commercial Driver’s License).
 These truck driving jobs provide an open-road working condition with much safety and comfort.
 CDL jobs also offer the highest level of salaries for felons, thus felons tend to apply for these jobs after they have got out of jail.

 Truck driving companies are often more open towards ex-convicts than those in other fields.
 However, whatever their level of friendliness and openness is, there are two types of felons that will never get hired into these companies and their application will immediately be rejected: